The 25 Scariest Books of All Time

 The Haunting of Hill House by Shirley Jackson

 Another one of the scariest books that’s been made into an exciting movie, but the book is even better.
 (Isn’t it always?
 Debate among yourselves, please.)
-If you’re more of a cinephile, check out our picks for the scariest movies ever made.

 It by Stephen King